Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Limitations and Future Work

 \section{Limitations and Future Work}

 As with all qualitative research, our findings are shaped by the specific contexts, participants, and interpretive lenses of our study.
 There are a few important limitations.
-First, this research draws on ethnographic fieldwork conducted in three MCNs in China, and while we prioritized diversity in location, streamer profile, and organizational structure, our sample cannot represent the full heterogeneity of the live-streaming industry, especially given regional, platform-specific, and organizational variation.
-Second, our focus on China brings unique sociopolitical and economic conditions that influence how platform labor and algorithmic governance unfold, including platform regulation, labor precarity, and the prominence of MCNs.
+First, this research draws on ethnographic fieldwork conducted in three MCNs in China, and while we prioritized diversity in location, streamer profile, and organizational structure, our sample cannot represent the full heterogeneity of the live-streaming industry.
+Second, our focus on China brings unique sociopolitical and economic conditions that influence how platform labor and algorithmic governance unfold.
 While these conditions offer valuable insights into the global dynamics of platform intermediation, they may not be directly generalizable to other contexts.
-Third, our access to internal MCN practices was inevitably limited: despite prolonged immersion and trust-building, some dimensions of organizational decision-making and platform negotiation remained opaque or inaccessible.
-Finally, our analysis focuses on the interpretive and discursive construction of algorithmic knowledge, but does not directly evaluate the technical validity of the folk theories themselves or track their longitudinal impact on streamer outcomes -- areas that future mixed-method or longitudinal studies could explore.
+Third, our access to internal MCN practices was inevitably limited: despite prolonged immersion and trust-building, some dimensions of organizational decision-making and platform negotiation remained opaque.
+Relatedly, our study foregrounds epistemic asymmetry but does not systematically examine how such asymmetries vary across organizational settings or how they might be mitigated in practice.
+Future research could investigate the conditions under which interpretive authority over algorithms is concentrated or redistributed, as well as the implications of these dynamics for workers’ agency.
+Finally, our analysis focuses on the discursive construction of algorithms, but does not directly evaluate the technical validity of algorithmic interpretations themselves or track their longitudinal impact on streamer outcomes—areas that future mixed-method studies could explore.